- Location: Jupiter, FL

 - Ballpark: Roger Dean Chevrolet Stadium

-The Jupiter Hammerheads, formerly of the Florida State League and now in Low-A Southeast, are owned by their parent Miami Marlins.
-They play their home games at Roger Dean Chevrolet Stadium, which they share with the Palm Beach Cardinals of the same league.
+The Jupiter Hammerheads, of the Florida State League and briefly in Low-A Southeast, are half of the two farm teams that share their home with another affiliated club.
+The Miami Marlins farmhands play their home games at Roger Dean Chevrolet Stadium in Jupiter, FL, which they share with the Palm Beach Cardinals of the same league.